Skip to main content

 Grilled Meat Skewers

-Popular street food at markets, featuring grilled beef, pork, or chicken with local spices.
-Best found at Luganville Market on Espiritu Santo.
+A street-food staple at the markets: grilled beef, pork or chicken seasoned with local spices.
+The best are at Luganville Market on Espiritu Santo.

 Port Olry Seafood